 Lenora-Marya Anop

-Before coming to SIUE, Dr. Anop performed throughout the United States, Europe, and Australia as First Violin of the Rackham String Quartet (1991-97), winning five leading chamber music competitions in 1992 and 1993, including First Prize at the Carmel Chamber Music Competition, and the Grand Prize at the Colemann Chamber Music Competition.
-The Strad magazine labeled them “a force to be reckoned with” following their performance at the Evian (France) International String Quartet Competition.
-Champions of contemporary music, the Rackhams worked with and performed works by leading composers, including Ned Rorem, William Albright, and György Ligeti.
-The Quartet apprenticed with the Cleveland Quartet at the Eastman School of Music, followed by a three year Rural Residency in Monterey County, California funded in large part by the National Endowment for the Arts (NEA) and Chamber Music America.
+Previously First Violin of the professionally managed Rackham String Quartet (RSQ), she performed throughout the United States, Europe, and Australia winning five national and international chamber music competitions.
+The Strad magazine labeled the RSQ “a force to be reckoned with” following their performance at the Evian (France) International String Quartet Competition.
+Champions of contemporary music, the Rackhams worked with and performed works by many leading composers including Ned Rorem, William Albright, and György Ligeti.
+They spent their summers in residence at the Aspen Music Festival’s Center for Advanced String Quartet Study, Tanglewood, the Madeline Island Music Festival, and the Norfolk Music Festival.
+The Quartet apprenticed with the Cleveland Quartet at the Eastman School of Music, followed by a three-year Rural Residency in Monterey County, California where they founded, designed, and taught the South County Strings Program, providing string educational opportunities throughout the southern portion of the heavily agricultural county.
+Originally funded by Youth Music Monterey, Chamber Music America and the National Endowment for the Arts (NEA), the South County Strings Program is still in existence today, over 25+ years later.

 Interview on Bach Talk